centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 ### Checking the monitoring procedure

-Some Plugin Packs require extra configuration steps.
+Some Monitoring Connectors require extra configuration steps.
 Read the monitoring procedure for each installed pack to understand the contents of the pack and to find out about any prerequisites.
 Click on the ``i`` icon of each pack to access its documentation:

 ![image](../assets/configuration/pluginpacks/doc.png)